The best time to visit Galapagos to avoid seasickness

 The Greek physician Hippocrates once wrote: “sailing on the sea proves that motion disorders the body.
 Well, the last thing you want on your vacation of a lifetime in the Galapagos islands is seasickness.
 It is a total nightmare to spend time hovering over a toilet, hanging on for dear life because your body simply cannot adapt to the rocking motion like the other superhuman passengers on board.
 The FOMO, fear of missing out, in the Galapagos due to seasickness is real.
 This is likely because the incredible moments in the Galapagos never stop, and a large portion of your trip might be on a ship.

 You might miss out on an unforgettable sunset on the cruise deck.
 Perhaps a delicious seafood and steak dinner.
-Maybe a ride to secret secluded beach inhabited by marine iguanas and beautiful Galapagos flamingos.
+Maybe a ride to a secret, secluded beach inhabited by marine iguanas and beautiful Galapagos flamingos.
 You don’t want to miss out on anything, trust me.
 So, to help you out, here is the best time to visit Galapagos to avoid seasickness, and a guide to prevent the worst.
-I have carefully scanned the scientific literature on seasickness, and use my background knowledge and experience on Galapagos vessels to provide the effective methods to prevent seasickness.
+I have carefully scanned the scientific literature on seasickness, and used my background knowledge and experience on Galapagos vessels to provide effective methods to prevent seasickness.

 The best time to visit Galapagos to avoid seasickness

-The seas in the Galapagos are on average calmest between the the six months running from of January to June.
-The roughest months, occur between August to October, concurring with the incoming ocean Humboldt currents from the arctic regions.
-It is important to keep in mind that this is all probabilities.
-There is no guarantee you won’t have a day of rough seas during in February.
+The seas in the Galapagos are on average calmest between the six months running from January to June.
+The roughest months, occur between August to October, coinciding with the incoming ocean Humboldt currents from the arctic regions.
+It is important to keep in mind that this is all probability.
+There is no guarantee you won’t have a day of rough seas in February.
 Likewise, there may be very calm seas in September.
-However, all the evidence points that you are less likely to experience sea sickness during those calm months.
-This is brings an important point, which you find in the next paragraph
+However, all the evidence points out that you are less likely to experience sea sickness during those calm months.
+This brings an important point, which you will find in the next paragraph

 Choosing a seasickness-free Galapagos route/itinerary